Reservoir

 END

 The RESERVOIR_CONNECTION table lists reservoir connections to neighboring nodes.
-Flow through reservoir connections is calculated using the following formula
+Flow through reservoir connections is calculated using the following formula:

 Q = Cto sqrt[ 2g(znode - zres) ] ... zres \< znode